 - Luis Bettencourt, Mansueto Institute for Urban Innovation

 - Sabina Shaikh, Program on Global Environment, Environmental & Urban Studies

 - For questions about the program, contact Diana Petty at email@example.com

-Program Dates: The total program is six (6) weeks; research in the Galapagos will run for three (3) weeks from July 5-July 26, 2020.
-In addition, students will be expected to spend approximately a total of 20 hours before and after the field-work research experience to cover advance preparation as well as image analysis upon return (pre-travel training dates: June 22-July 3; post-travel analysis dates: July 27-August 7.
+Program Dates: The total program is six (6) weeks; research in the Galapagos will run for three (3) weeks (2022 dates TBA).
+In addition, students will be expected to spend approximately a total of 20 hours before and after the field-work research experience to cover advance preparation as well as image analysis upon return (pre-travel training dates: TBD; post-travel analysis dates: TBD).

 Undergraduate Research Program Description: Student research assistants will help with gathering and analyzing a variety of spatial data – satellite, drone, and street-level imagery – to create critical geographic and graphical resources on which to build future urban development research.
 Currently, no comprehensive, image-based maps or models of the Galapagos Islands are in existence, limiting opportunities to effectively categorize different types of land use and development, and document changes over time.
 The research team will partner with Mapillary – an open source mapping service – to aggregate all geotagged data.
 Mapillary software provides tagging and coding features to segment physical elements of the landscape, producing additional data layers for everything from water and vegetation to fences and trash cans.

 - Design an image capture methodology for multiple towns in the Galapagos, factoring in unique built environment conditions and possible constraints for each